-rvfi_trap consists of 14 bits. rvfi_trap.trap is asserted if an instruction causes an exception or debug entry. rvfi_trap.exception is set for synchronous traps that do not cause debug entry. rvfi_trap.debug is set for synchronous traps that do cause debug mode entry. rvfi_trap.exception_cause provide information about non-debug traps, while rvfi_trap.debug_cause provide information about traps causing entry to debug mode. rvfi_trap.cause_type differentiates between fault causes that map to the same exception code in rvfi_trap. exception_cause and rvfi_trap.debug_cause.
+rvfi_trap consists of 15 bits. rvfi_trap.trap is asserted if an instruction or CLIC pointer causes an exception or debug entry. rvfi_trap.exception is set for synchronous traps that do not cause debug entry. rvfi_trap.debug is set for synchronous traps that do cause debug mode entry. rvfi_trap.exception_cause provide information about non-debug traps, while rvfi_trap.debug_cause provide information about traps causing entry to debug mode. rvfi_trap.cause_type differentiates between fault causes that map to the same exception code in rvfi_trap. exception_cause and rvfi_trap.debug_cause. rvfi_trap.clicptr is set for CLIC pointers.
+CLIC pointers are only reported on RVFI when they get an exception during fetch.
 When an exception is caused by a single stepped instruction, both rvfi_trap.exception and rvfi_trap.debug will be set.
 When rvfi_trap signals a trap, CSR side effects and a jump to a trap/debug handler in the next cycle can be expected.
 The different trap scenarios, their expected side-effects and trap signalling are listed in the table below: